rehive/docs/source/includes/_authentication.md

 This includes such tasks as registration, login, verification, password changes and lost password retrievals.

-## Authorization

 Rehive uses a token-based HTTP Authentication scheme.

 Once a user has logged in and received a token, each subsequent request should include the token in the HTTP Authorization header.

-All tokens have a 10 hour lifespan after which it will be removed.
-Login would be required in order to re-authenticate.
+Tokens expire 10 hours after creation.
+Once a token has expired, login is required in order to re-authenticate.

-Rehive's tokens allows for a single user to have multiple active tokens on separate devices as well as the ability for admin users to create tokens that do not expire.
+Rehive's tokens allow for a single user to have multiple active tokens on separate devices as well as the ability for admin users to create tokens that do not expire.

 <aside class="warning">
-    For security reasons Rehive will only expose the token once, on login and register, and never again.
+    For security reasons Rehive will only expose the token once, on login or on register, and never again.
 Be sure to store it somewhere safe.
 </aside>